-Capitalizing on the Purpose-Driven Workforce
+NPOs: Capitalizing on the Purpose-Driven Workforce

-The healthcare industry brings forth a lot of opportunity for organizations to attract and retain top talent.
-The ability to portray a healthcare organization's mission and the organizational impact on people's lives to make a difference in a community should be used as an advantage in the war on talent, especially for executive searches.
+The Non-Profit industry brings forth a lot of opportunity for organizations to attract and retain top talent.
+The ability to portray a Non-Profit Organization's mission and the organizational impact on people's lives to make a difference in a community should be used as an advantage in the war on talent, especially for executive searches.

-Healthcare organizations that are able to put a focus on employer branding and creating a personalized candidate journey during an executive search will have a distinct advantage in the marketplace.
-Healthcare organizations need to prioritize the emphasis on finding their unique employee value proposition and connecting with potential candidates in a relatable, meaningful manner.
+Non-Profit Organizations that are able to put a focus on employer branding and creating a personalized candidate journey during an executive search will have a distinct advantage in the marketplace.
+NPOs need to prioritize the emphasis on finding their unique employee value proposition and connecting with potential candidates in a relatable, meaningful manner.
 Seasoned professionals and executives are prime targets for this type of outreach and marketing.